MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M02_ak.md

 ---
 lab:
-  title: '**Lab 02: Prepare the environment for a Microsoft Teams deployment**'
+  title: 'Lab 02: Prepare the environment for a Microsoft Teams deployment'
   description: These labs focus on preparing for a Microsoft Teams deployment by evaluating security and compliance requirements, analyzing the existing network infrastructure, performing bandwidth calculations, and recommending network readiness improvements.
   duration: 120 minutes
   level: 100-200